Chicken Coop Maintenance 101: The Complete Guide

 You don’t need to do a full deep clean every week.
 For most backyard coops, daily spot-cleaning is far more effective at controlling odors and keeping things tidy.
 This is where smart coop design really shines.
 Features like a pull-out tray under the roosting bars can turn a tedious chore into a simple, two-minute task.
 Just line the tray with newspaper and a layer of pine shavings to absorb waste.
 When it’s time to clean, you can slide the whole thing out and dump it directly into your compost bin.
 It’s a simple hack that makes a huge difference in your daily routine.

-Stop Problems Before They Start
+How to Prevent Problems Before They Start

 The best way to deal with coop problems is to prevent them from happening in the first place.
 Excellent ventilation is crucial for stopping moisture and ammonia from building up, which can lead to respiratory issues for your flock.
 Regularly check that your coop’s vents are clear and allowing for good airflow.
 You can also sprinkle food-grade Diatomaceous Earth on the coop floor and in nesting boxes before adding fresh bedding to help control mites and other pests.
 Finally, do a quick weekly check for any damage, like loose wires or small holes, and make repairs immediately to keep your coop secure.

-Caring for Your Cleaning Tools
+Keep Your Cleaning Tools in Top Shape

 Your cleaning tools need cleaning, too!
 It’s a simple step that’s easy to forget but vital for preventing the spread of germs.
 After you’ve scrubbed the coop, take a few extra minutes to wash your brushes, scrapers, and shovels with hot, soapy water and let them dry completely in the sun.
 Food and water containers should be washed with dish soap whenever they get dirty, which is usually every couple of days.
 Storing your tools in a dedicated, dry space—like the built-in storage on our customizable coops—keeps them clean and ready for next time.

-Prepping for the Unexpected
+How to Prepare for the Unexpected

 Even with the best care, things can sometimes go wrong.
 Being prepared is key.
 Make it a habit to inspect your coop’s structure regularly.
 Check for loose latches, damaged wire mesh, or holes that could invite predators.
 Fixing these issues right away is your best defense.
 It’s also important to know the signs of a healthy chicken versus a sick one.
 If you notice a chicken is lethargic, has lost weight, is having trouble breathing, or just seems off, it’s time to separate her from the flock and call a vet.
 A little vigilance goes a long way in keeping your entire flock safe.